-Beginning with Federici's reflection on her involvement with the 1970s movement, Wages for Housework, the second day will be split into two parts and will reflect on various aesthetic and social practices vis-a-vis the commons and collective actions.
+Beginning with Federici’s reflection on her involvement with the 1970s movement, Wages for Housework, the second day is split into two parts and reflects on various aesthetic and social practices vis-a-vis the commons and collective actions.
 Collective initiatives based in the Netherlands are invited to share critical views about their own practices and to share their resources and references in light of the debate and practice of the commons.

 The first part will take place as an intimate gathering.
 It will take examples from some of the collectives that are affiliated with or that generated within the capacity of the Grand Domestic Revolution: ASK!
 (Actie Schone Kunsten), Our Autonomous Life?, Werker Magazine and Read-in.
-After a dinner break the second part will continue with a book presentation by Silvia Federici.
-Together with presentations from Domestic Workers Netherlands, and other political collectives the discussion will focus on reproductive work and labour issues in the realm of the commons.
-The discussion will be moderated by Thijs Witty and is co-organized with Stefania Azzarello.
+After a dinner break the second part continues with a book presentation by Silvia Federici.
+Together with presentations from Domestic Workers Netherlands, and other political collectives the discussion focuses on reproductive work and labor issues in the realm of the commons.
+The discussion is moderated by Thijs Witty and co-organized with Stefania Azzarello.